Skip to main content

 • Execute code on your behalf

-Your AI runner calls the model API directly from your machine, using credentials stored only in ~/.remoteagent/config.json.
-The RemoteAgent servers see a Redis message containing the prompt you sent via Telegram — they do not process it, interpret it, or log it beyond the preview.
+Your AI runner calls the model API directly from your machine, using credentials stored only on your machine.
+The RemoteAgent.CHAT servers relay the prompt you sent via Telegram — they do not process it, interpret it, or log it beyond the preview.

 Do not include sensitive secrets in your Telegram commands.
 While the relay does not log prompts, treat Telegram as you would any messaging app — appropriate for instructions, not for embedding credentials.